 This section details how the SEA for the Development Plan has been undertaken alongside the preparation of the Plan.
-The SEA process started in October 2010 and this report has been produced in March 2011.
+The SEA process started in October 2010 and this report has been produced in March 2012.

 Figure 2.1 lays out the main stages in the Plan/SEA process.
-The process is currently at the sixth stage in the process as noted in green on this Figure.